Countly/countly-sdk-unity/README.md

 This version of coutly SDK contains refactoring, some improtant additional features and fixes.
 Feature list (probably, I forget something:) ):
 1. Local storage.
 Extremely important feature especially on mobile platforms because users play offline very often.
 Every event and request is stored locally before then are sent to Countly.
 We use [iBoxDb](http://iboxdb.com) as local database.
 2. Firebase plugins were replace entirely with custom plugin.
 This allows us to reduce build size dramatically on mobile devices (up to 10 mb reducing).
-You can find plugin source code in Notifications folder.
+You can find plugin in Plugin/Android/Notifications folder.
+Plugin source code is in Services folder in root directory.
 3. Add Locale parameter (_locale) to CountlyMetricModel so we can track users locale via Language panel in Countly.
 4. All view events ([CLY]_view) are sent in one request so only one data point is tracked by Countly.
 This works only for view events.
 Vies are sent separately from other events.
 5. Refactoring: Split Countly.cs into separate services.